 Lifelong growth and insight, and enabling wider choices with increased empowerment on life’s journey are at the core of NFSB treatment approach to mental health services.
 In a trusting, therapeutic alliance, our clients can explore their histories and current circumstances with the goal of gaining better understanding of themselves and the significant relationships in their lives.
 NFSB offers the following mental health services:

-Women’s Group This psychotherapy group is female centered and seeks to provide a forum for dealing with the stress and demands associated with mid-life.
+Women’s Group – This psychotherapy group is female centered and seeks to provide a forum for dealing with the stress and demands associated with mid-life.
 Women who may struggle with a range of mental health issues including mood disorders, destructive relationship patterns, and loss will benefit from participation.
-May not be currently active.
-Please call us for confirmation.

-Men’s Group This psychotherapy group which meets weekly in the evenings is male centered and seeks to provide a forum for dealing with critical issues and demands associated with mid-life.
+Men’s Group – This psychotherapy group which meets weekly in the evenings is male centered and seeks to provide a forum for dealing with critical issues and demands associated with mid-life.
 Relevant topics may include relationship dynamics, fatherhood, stress management, and life transitions.
 Both Women’s Group and Men’s Group meet weekly in the evenings.
 Classic psychodynamic group elements are implemented to foster cohesion, insight and self-reflection within a supportive and confidential environment.
 The main goal is for participants to achieve desired change toward healthier psychological, emotional and/or behavioral patterns.
-May not be currently active.
-Please call us for confirmation.